 Here goes the classic definition –

-When a scrip makes higher highs and higher lows; that scrip is considered to be in an uptrend.
-We spot uptrend using the HHHL (Higher High Higher Low) Pattern.
+When a scrip makes lower highs and lower lows; that scrip is considered to be in a downtrend.
+We spot downtrend using the LHLL (Lower High Lower Low) Pattern.

 Let’s have a look at an example –

 In the below chart, one can see the Downtrend has beautifully triggered.

 We’re netting a profit of (1394.7-1331.95) = 62.75 points which are roughly 4.50% from our entry point.
 The risk taken here is the initial stop loss i.e. (1447.65- 1394.7) = 52.95 points which are roughly 3.80%.
 After the initial stop loss update, the trade becomes risk-free!

 Let’s summarize the whole trading activity in our aforesaid plan –

 The opposite case of trade management is being practised here!

 To trail the stop loss in a short position, one need to trail the stop loss above the recent Lower High.
 In the same way, when a retracement is made (a new low is created in this case) we need to move our stop loss more down for better profitability.
 Once the Lower High is broken, it is a Higher High and hence the stock is no more in downtrend!

 In the next few charts, let’s try to gauge where people would keep their stop-loss if they have short in the scrip.
 In this case, even, without any indicator to mark peaks and troughs; if one defines where all shorters or majority shorters will exit a trade in a downtrend with a proper rationale; we can consider that as a peak.

 Here goes the weekly chart of Reliance Communications which is in a downtrend since October 2016.
 The blue lines are the Lower Lows or Peaks in this Swing Chart.
 However, Reliance Communications also broke out from the downtrend.
 Look at the strength of the breakout irrespective of the reason of breaking out!